Applications currently being accepted – applications due August 16, 2023

 - Resolution of Support

 An assessment of the project’s expected emission reduction benefits should be completed prior to project selection to better inform the selection of CMAQ or CRP projects.
 Wherever possible, quantitative analyses of emissions impacts should be included in the proposal.
 The analysis should report, at minimum, the reduction in ozone precursors (NOx and VOC) in kilograms per day or per year, along with the expected lifespan of the emission reduction.
 Additional pollutants, including carbon monoxide or particulate matter, may be reported as well.
 Qualitative assessments of emission benefits may be provided only when it is not possible to accurately quantify emission benefits; for example, for projects focused on public education, marketing, and other outreach efforts.
 Groups of complimentary projects may be analyzed together.
 Emission increases for any type of pollutant (including carbon monoxide or particulate matter) must be reported if present.
 Details regarding emissions estimation may be found in Section VIII.A of the FHWA CMAQ Guidance.
 SJTPO may assist applicants in calculating emissions reduction estimates for many types of projects.
-Please request emissions estimate assistance no later than June 27, 2023.The CMAQ Emissions Calculator Toolkit can be found by clicking here and under Related Links on the right side of this page.
+Please request emissions estimate assistance no later than June 27, 2023.The CMAQ Emissions Calculator Toolkit can be found by following this link and under Related Links on the right side of this page.

 A project is eligible for Carbon Reduction Program (CRP) funding by the National Environmental Policy Act if it intends to reduce carbon emissions on or off a roadway in the region.
 This may include zero-emissions vehicles, charging stations, congestion pricing, traffic monitoring, management, or control facilities or program, energy-efficient alternative street lighting, and efforts to reduce the environmental and community impacts of freight movement and port authorities.
 The CRP funding can also be used on public transportation projects, such as the expansion of a roadway to include a dedicated bus lane or bus rapid transit corridor, or on transportation alternative infrastructure, such as the planning, design, and construction of a non-motorized form of transportation including pedestrian sidewalks, bike lanes, trails, or micro-mobility project including bike shares.
 Other uses include supporting alternative fuel vehicles such as electric vehicles, hydrogen, natural gas, or propane; this could comprise of purchasing the vehicles or the construction of equipment to power and provide maintenance.
 A proposed project should include the emission benefits; however, innovative projects without specified supporting emissions benefits may also be considered.
 CMAQ or CRP-funded projects should have independent utility; that is, they must have standalone emissions benefits that do not depend upon other uncompleted projects.